lars-frogner/Backstaff/README.md

 70th percentile:     0.0030976003
 95th percentile:     0.0066802846
 ================================================================================
-          Statistics for tg from snapshot 462 of cb24ni_ebeam_offline
+                 Statistics for tg from snapshot 1 of photo_tr
 --------------------------------------------------------------------------------
                         For all tg, all x, all y, all z
 ================================================================================